-The calculation of your pension depends on which benefit structure(s) you have been a member of, for how long, your earnings and any increases applied to deferred pensions.
-However, it will not be less than the pension (as determined by the Actuary) that can be secured from your contributions.
+The calculation of your pension depends on a number of factors, including your category of membership, how long you were an active member, your earnings and any increases applied to deferred pensions.
+However it will not be less than the pension (as determined by the Actuary) that can be secured from your Accumulated Fund.